Klamichhane738/CST8916_300-Remote-Data-and-RT-Applications/Assignment1/Assignment1.md

 4. Developer Ease
     - **REST** is easy to use and suitable for simple tasks like watching user lists of stocks.
 REST endpoints makes easy for tasks like adding stocks or managing user accounts.
     - **GraphQL** on other side can be used for more complicated queries where customers might only need certain data (such stock prices and corporate information, dividend information, company's future plans and projects.)
+Using GraphQL makes managing live data in a real-time stock app easier by offering effective, flexible queries and real-time changes.
+This makes it easier to create scalable, responsive apps that can withstand high traffic and quick changes in the market.(Devarkonda, 2018)
     - Instant stock price changes are made possible for users by **WebSockets**, which facilitate seamless real-time communication.

 ## Conclusion